robsoncastilho/FluentBuilder/README.md

 #####1.4.
 WithDependency

 Allows setting values for a injected dependency stored in a private field.
-This option allows creating a builder for a SUT (a service that has dependencies) and passing a test double object to the SUT.
+This option allows creating a builder for a service that has dependencies and passing a test double object to the SUT.

 Sample 1 (Using a concrete dependency for integration tests):